 Candidates who are awarded grades A to C in a Cambridge O Level language are well prepared to follow courses leading to Cambridge International AS and A Level, or the equivalent, in the same language.

 2. Teacher support

 2.1 Support materials

-We provide a wide range of resources so that you can give your students the best possible preparation for Cambridge O Level.
+We provide a wide range of resources, detailed guidance and innovative training and professional development so that you can give your students the best possible preparation for Cambridge O Level.